-Salinity drift in Argo floats is adjusted by comparison of Argo salinity to nearby high-quality salinity/temperature data (Wong and Owens, 2009).
-In addition to salinity drift, systematic errors in float pressure measurements are also an ongoing concern (e.g. Willis et al. 2008).
+Salinity drift in Argo floats is adjusted by comparison of Argo salinity to nearby high-quality salinity/temperature data [24].
+In addition to salinity drift, systematic errors in float pressure measurements are also an ongoing concern (e.g. [25]).
 For both of these issues, the process of identifying and correcting systematic errors is dependent on, and its effectiveness is limited by, the volume and spatial distribution of recent shipboard CTD profiles.
 The requirements have not yet been established for high quality reference CTD data needed to validate and correct Argo.
-Similarly, shipboard CTD data are used to assess systematic changes over time in temperature versus depth errors from XBTs, for example to estimate and adjust the instrument's fall rate (Wijffels et al., 2008).
-It was noted in Section 4 that many future Argo floats are likely to carry sensors for dissolved oxygen, chlorophyll-A, particulate organic carbon, and possibly others.
+Similarly, shipboard CTD data are used to assess systematic changes over time in temperature versus depth errors from XBTs, for example to estimate and adjust the instrument's fall rate [26].
+It was noted in Sect.
+4 that many future Argo floats are likely to carry sensors for dissolved oxygen, chlorophyll-A, particulate organic carbon, and possibly others.
 All will require validation and correction through comparison to nearby shipboard data or recovery and recalibration.